 Get off the N-Judah at Carl and Cole, and Inovino is steps away.
 Inovino is an intimate wine bar that has great food and wine, and is especially a deal at happy hour (from 4-6 weekdays, 3-6 Saturday and Sunday).

 Francesco, the owner knows his wine and has a extensive and interesting wine list.
 He as created a restaurant where the neighborhood loves to hang out.
 It is where my wife and I have our weekly Friday night “wined down” for the week.
 This is the sort of place you go home and brag about finding.
 It’s great wine and food in casual, neighborhood atmosphere.

 A quick trip on the N Judah train (aka streetcar) from downtown takes you to the Inner Fog wine bar, a great neighbor hangout with an outstanding happy hour deal.

-First up is the Inner Fog at 545 Irving in the Inner Sunset.
+The Inner Fog at 545 Irving in the Inner Sunset.
+I love showing guests the Inner Sunset on their custom private tour, and it is easy to get to especially if you’re staying downtown.
 Take the N Judah, get off at 7th Ave, and it’s right across the street.
-The Inner Fog is great anytime, but from 4-6 Monday through Friday, you can get some terrific wine for only $5 a glass.
-My favorite (and the favorite of many) is the “Crackbird.”
-Actually a blend named “Blackbird,” it has proved so deliciously addictive that it was renamed on the menu.
-I cannot think of a better deal.
+The Inner Fog is great anytime, but from 4-6 Monday through Friday, you can get some terrific wine for only $7 a glass.
+The happy hour wine changes every few weeks.
+Currently I like the Tempranillo, but whatever they have when you arrive is going to be good.

 And if you can’t make it for happy hour, come anyway.
 The wines are always good and reasonably priced.
 And they have beer, if that’s your beverage.
 And there are small snack plates if you’re hungry.
 The staff is knowledgeable and friendly, and the place itself is smallish and inviting.